Shanikah-Boyce/Building-a-Virtual-Private-Cloud/README.md

 <img width="1204" height="570" alt="Screenshot 2025-04-25 153329" src="https://github.com/user-attachments/assets/3d23ca16-ec38-483f-95b7-0a3ccd090439" />

 To test the effectiveness of the security controls, the VPC Endpoint Policy is temporarily modified to deny all access.
-Since the bucket is only reachable via the gateway, this immediately disables access across all interfaces—AWS CLI, SDKs, and the Console—for workloads in the private subnet.
+Since the bucket is only reachable via the gateway, this immediately disables access across all interfaces—AWS CLI, SDKs, and the Console, for workloads in the private subnet.
 This confirms that the configuration is properly enforced and can be quickly shut down when needed.

 <img width="1329" height="465" alt="Screenshot 2025-04-25 155454" src="https://github.com/user-attachments/assets/737b325d-ff39-4514-875d-de845b8bb74d" />